wp-plugins/xili-language/readme.txt

 == Screenshots ==
 Here a selection of main screenshots.

-1. an example of wp-content/themes folder.
+1. an example of wp-content/themes folder and his languages sub-folder.
-2. the admin settings UI.
-3. the language setting in post writting UI.
-4. Source coding extract with 'international' text in 'xiliphone' theme.
+2. Source coding extract with 'international' text in 'xiliphone' theme.
+3. The plugin settings UI - first tab: the languages list and edit form to add or edit.
+4. The plugin settings UI - second tab: Settings of front-end and languages behaviour.
+5. The plugin settings UI - third tab: Settings for navigation menus and experts.
+6. the language setting in post writting UI.
-5. xili-dictionary: Admin Tools UI - functionalities windows.
+7. xili-dictionary: Admin Tools UI - functionalities windows.
-6. xili-language: Admin Tools UI - set homepage and author according his browser's language.
-7. xili-tidy-tags: Admin Tools UI - see this compatible plugin to group tags according languages.
+8. xili-tidy-tags: Admin Tools UI - see this compatible plugin to group tags according languages.
-8. xili-language widget: Admin widgets UI - since 0.9.9.6, "multiple" languages list widget.
+9. xili-language widget: Admin widgets UI - since 0.9.9.6, "multiple" languages list widget.
-9. xili-language: Special Admin UI sidebox - infos about theme's content for multilingual settings.
 10. xili-language: Post Edit UI - when clicking Add New, a new browser window is open and links input are prefilled.
 11. xili-language: Widget to display recent posts in choosen target language.
 12. xili-language: Post Edit UI - Check option to auto search will be useful for editor when working on existing posts and with multiple authors to collect translated linked posts.
-13. Since 1.8.0, if checked in settings, a custom post type can be multilingual like post or page type.
-14. Edit screen: example of a custom post type named book.
+13. Edit screen: example of a custom post type named book.
-15. Blogroll and bookmarks taxonomies and language sub-selection.
+14. Blogroll and bookmarks taxonomies and language sub-selection.
-16. Dashboard: Posts edit list with language sub-selection, quick edit and bulk edit available.
+15. Dashboard: Posts edit list with language sub-selection, quick edit and bulk edit available.
-17. Since 2.2.0, new xili-language trilogy menu in admin bar menu to group main settings for multilingual website.
+16. Since 2.2.0, new xili-language trilogy menu in admin bar menu to group main settings for multilingual website.

 == Changelog ==
+= 2.4.1 =
+* Settings pages are now organized in 4 tabs.

 = 2.4.0 =
 * improvements of readme started.
 * automatic rtl.css adding if present in theme like twentyten or twentyeleven - So supports better arabic, persian, hebraic and other *right to left* languages.